 Concern for the well-being of children is the cornerstone of our ministry.
-It is important to read our full Trips and Visits Child Protection Policy if you are considering traveling with us, as it guides interactions between sponsors and children occurring in-country.
+It is important to read our full Trips and Visits Child Protection Policy if you are considering travelling with us, as it guides interactions between sponsors and children.
 This policy is intended to protect the children in our program from abuse, as well as our visitors from any wrongful allegations.

 Please note that we require a background check for everyone of legal age in your province (18 or 19) and older who interacts with any beneficiary of our program.